We may earn commission from affiliate links →

 Part of a public part, the Devetashka Cave is a couple of kilometers long and features stalactites, stalagmites, imposing natural halls, and speleothems.
 Several large holes in the ceiling allow sunlight to enter the cave, beautifully illuminating the interior.

-Although it’s technically a part of the Veliko Tarnovo municipality, the village of Arbanasi has so much to offer that it deserves at least a full afternoon.
-It’s only 4 kilometers from the city center but set on a high plateau; it’s definitely its own community.
+Although it’s technically a part of the Veliko Tarnovo municipality, the village of Arbanasi has so much to offer that it deserves at least an entire afternoon.
+It’s only 4 kilometers from the city center but set on a high plateau; it’s its own community.

 Central Balkan National Park